 Education and Experience Required:

 Graduate from a recognized college or university with a degree or certificate in Social Work, counselling or related field preferred; or any combination of training and experience which provides the required knowledge, abilities, skills and competencies.
 Employer is willing to train candidates who do not have the education but demonstrate a passion and the ambition to work in this field.
+For a full job description, please enquire within.

 Must have Class 5 minimum, and willing to obtain a Class 4 license.
 Must have clear Criminal Records Check (within the last 6 months).
 Must have basic knowledge of MS programs such as Word, PowerPoint, Publisher, Outlook and Excel, or willingness to obtain.